 Frequently Asked Questions

 Our hope is to make it as easy as possible for you to make a time to meet with one of us.
-To schedule an appointment, you can just walk on in, call Heidi at the front desk at 802-654-2234, or email her at firstname.lastname@example.org.
+To schedule an appointment, you can just call Heidi at the front desk at 802-654-2234 or email her at firstname.lastname@example.org.
 She is very friendly and will help you to get a time in the schedule that works for you.

-For the first three weeks and the last three weeks of the semester, we are doing same day appointments only, so you can call or email or call to come in that same day.
-During the middle ten weeks of the semester, you can schedule ahead OR just come to walk-ins, which we have every weekday (M-F) from 9 am – noon and 1:00 – 4:30 pm.
-Walk-ins are scheduled as same-day appointments and are on a first come, first served basis.
+You can schedule ahead OR call the same day for “walk-ins”, which we have every weekday (M-F) from 11 am – noon and 1:00 – 4:30 pm.
+“Walk-ins” are scheduled as same-day appointments and are on a first come, first served basis.

-We recognize that there can be some obstacles that may get in the way of walking over to the Bergeron Wellness Center or picking up the phone to make that first counseling appointment.
-Sometimes students wonder about confidentiality, what will the waiting room be like, if they really want to try counseling, what people might think, and what happens in a counseling appointment?
+We recognize that there can be some obstacles that may get in the way of e-mailing or picking up the phone to make that first counseling appointment.
+Sometimes students wonder about confidentiality, if they really want to try counseling, what people might think, and what happens in a counseling appointment.
 We have designed the intake process with these concerns in mind and hope that you will find it to be smoother and easier than you might think.

-The walls of the Wellness Center are decorated with photos from the Global Eyes series.
-We’ve chosen these photos both because they are beautiful pictures taken by SMC students and because they highlight the diversity of our student body.
 If English is your second language, we offer translation services in your home language.
-If it makes you feel more comfortable, feel free to come over with a friend, family member or trusted staff/faculty member to facilitate the initial contact.
+If it makes you feel more comfortable, feel free to have a friend, family member or trusted staff/faculty member help you to make the initial contact.
+With your permission, a friend can come to the session as well.

-When you come in for a scheduled counseling appointment, you’ll begin by completing some initial paperwork which will help your counselor get to know you a little better, help you identify some of the things you’d like to talk about and give you a basic orientation to our confidentiality process and the State of Vermont disclosure/complaint process.
-This paperwork may take you 10-15 minutes to complete, so please arrive a little early.
-When you have completed your paperwork, your counselor will greet you in the waiting room and walk with you to their office.
-While you are waiting, feel free to enjoy a cup of tea.
+When you log-in or call-in for an appointment, you’ll begin by completing some initial paperwork which will help your counselor get to know you a little better, help you identify some of the things you’d like to talk about and give you a basic orientation to our confidentiality process and the State of Vermont disclosure/complaint process.
+This paperwork may take you 10-15 minutes to complete.
+When you have completed your paperwork, your counselor will greet you in the virtual waiting room.

 When you meet with your counselor, they will answer any questions you may have about the counseling process generally and will review the confidentiality policy and State of Vermont disclosure/complaint process with you.
 We are goal-focused and collaborative in our approach to our work with students.
 We aim to help students improve their lives by focusing on the changes they want to make.
 We hope to provide immediate, meaningful care focused on what your needs are right from the very first session.
 That one session may be all you need, or you and your counselor together may decide that coming back for another meeting would be a better plan based on your needs.
 We have a range of follow up options available for you to choose based on your unique situation.
 The first session is an opportunity for you to begin to develop some rapport with your counselor and to the degree you are comfortable to discuss what is bringing you into counseling.
 During the first visit, the counselor may ask you a little about your history, how things are going for you currently, and what you’d like to work on.